Recycle water and save money for your wash bay

 2

-Risk management practices ensure adequate precautions are taken and employees are always kept safe.
+Risk management practices ensure adequate precautions are taken and employees are always kept safe when using a wash bay water recycling system.
 They include:

 • The use of Personal Protective Equipment (PPE)